-- Access Charge: A monthly fee, representing the cost of the distribution lines and equipment in place, is included on each bill whether or not any electricity is used. - Storm Reserve: This monthly charge is earmarked specifically to be used by the cooperative to pay for damages incurred during major outage events. - Non-Basic Charges: Any service not related to basic services (energy supply and distribution), including donations to Project Helping Hand or Co-op Owners for Political Action.
+- Access Charge: A monthly fee, representing the cost of the distribution lines and equipment in place, as well as preventative maintenance on the facilities, included on each bill whether or not any electricity is used. - Storm Reserve: This monthly charge is earmarked specifically to be used by the cooperative to pay for damages incurred during major outage events. - Non-Basic Charges: Any service not related to basic services (energy supply and distribution), including donations to Project Helping Hand or America's Electric Cooperatives PAC. - U-Shift: A rate or credit issued to members who participate in load management initiatives that interrupt electric water heaters, heat pumps, central air units, and/ or subpanels. - Wholesale Power Cost Adjustment (WPCA): This is the pass-through of the cost of electricity to members without any mark-up.
+To accomplish this, the cooperative must rebalance the prior year's billed amount by either returning or collecting additional money in the current year.